-Confidentiality is a key principle of reporting and managing child protection concerns.
-All information regarding a child protection concern must only be shared with the Executive Director and/or In-Country Director.
-The names of people involved, and the details of the report will remain confidential.
-Information will only be released on a "need to know" basis or when required by Australian or overseas law or when a report to police or child protection authorities is made.
+Confidentiality is a key principle of reporting and managing child safeguarding concerns.
+All information regarding a child safeguarding concern must only be shared with the Executive Director and

+In-Country Coordinator.
+The names of people involved and the details of the report will remain confidential.
+Information will only be released on a "need to know" basis or when required by Australian or overseas law or when a report to police or child safeguarding authorities is made.